GeekTrainer/learn-django/Module4/Module4_Unit5.md

 ]
 ```

-Then add the URL to the **index.html** file under the comment `<!-- TODO - Create the URL for the new template page shelter_list -->` to complete the process.
+2. Then go to the **index.html** file to add the URL under the comment `<!-- TODO - Create the URL for the new template page shelter_list -->` to complete the process.

 ```html
 {% block sidebar %}